jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

 The help folder is where you place the documentation for your module.
 You should name the helpfile for each analysis with the exact same functionname as your analysis has. **Only all characters should be lowercase**.

 #### Package Metadata
-Because a JASP Module is also, to a large extent, an R package it should contain a [DESCRIPTION](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#The-DESCRIPTION-file) file and a [NAMESPACE](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#Package-namespaces) file.
+Because a JASP Module is also an R package it should contain a [DESCRIPTION](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#The-DESCRIPTION-file) file and a [NAMESPACE](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#Package-namespaces) file.
 JASP uses the Imports field in a DESCRIPTION file to understand which dependencies it needs to install from [CRAN](https://cran.r-project.org/), in fact it lets R figure this out for it.
 It also installs the module as an actual R-package which means you must specify each of the main-analysis-functions in the NAMESPACE file to make sure JASP can see these functions.

-If these are missing from your module this is no problem, as JASP can generate them for you based on the information in [Description.qml](#Description.qml).
-It does this for modules that are distributed as .tar.gz files (which is the same format as an R-package) but also for the development module.

 To actually use this shiny new module and work on it see: [development workflow](./jasp-module-workflow.md)).